SatyamVyas04/MasteringPython/MLBasics/README.md

         model.fit(train_X, train_y)
         preds_val = model.predict(val_X)
         mae = mean_absolute_error(val_y, preds_val)
-        return(mae)
+        return mae
     ```

-    Then we can look through with other possible leaf node counts to figure out the perfect tree size for our estimations.
-In other words, the lead node count that results in the least MAE is the best to be used for our DecisionTreeRegressor
+    Then we can look through other possible leaf node counts to figure out the perfect tree size for our estimations.
+In other words, the leaf node count that results in the least MAE is the best to be used for our DecisionTreeRegressor.

     ```python
     for max_leaf_nodes in [5, 50, 500, 5000]:
         my_mae = get_mae(max_leaf_nodes, train_X, val_X, train_y, val_y)
-        print("Max leaf nodes: %d  \t\t Mean Absolute Error:  %d" %(max_leaf_nodes, my_mae))
+        print("Max leaf nodes: %d  \t\t Mean Absolute Error:  %d" % (max_leaf_nodes, my_mae))
+    ```

+### Module 6: Random Forests

+-   **Introduction**

+    Decision trees can overfit with too many leaves or underfit with too few.
+This balance is a common challenge in machine learning.

+    > Even advanced models struggle with underfitting and overfitting.
+However, some models, like the random forest, offer better performance through innovative approaches.

+    Random forests use multiple trees and average their predictions, improving accuracy over a single decision tree.
+They perform well with default settings, though further tuning can enhance results.

+-   **Using RandomForestRegressor**

+    Random forests are implemented in `sklearn` using `RandomForestRegressor`.
+The process is similar to DecisionTreeRegressor, but with additional parameters for tuning.

+    ```python
+    from sklearn.ensemble import RandomForestRegressor

+    model = RandomForestRegressor(random_state=1)
+    model.fit(X_train, y_train)
+    preds = model.predict(X_valid)
+    ```

+### Module 7: Kaggle Competitions

+-   **Introduction to Kaggle Competitions:**

+    > Kaggle is a platform for data science competitions.
+Participants can compete to solve data science challenges, improve their skills, and collaborate with others.

+-   **Getting Started:**

+    > To participate in a Kaggle competition, you need to create an account on Kaggle and join a competition.
+Each competition provides a dataset, a problem statement, and evaluation criteria.

+-   **Downloading the Data:**

+    > Once you join a competition, you can download the dataset from the competition's Data page.
+The data is usually provided in CSV format.

+    ```python
+    import pandas as pd

+    train_data = pd.read_csv('train.csv')
+    test_data = pd.read_csv('test.csv')
+    ```

+-   **Building a Model:**

+    > Use the training data to build and train your machine learning model.
+You can use any algorithm or library you prefer.

+    ```python
+    from sklearn.ensemble import RandomForestRegressor

+    model = RandomForestRegressor(random_state=1)
+    model.fit(train_data[['feature1', 'feature2']], train_data['target'])
+    ```

+-   **Making Predictions:**

+    > Use your trained model to make predictions on the test data provided by the competition.

+    ```python
+    predictions = model.predict(test_data[['feature1', 'feature2']])
+    ```

+-   **Creating a Submission File:**

+    > Format your predictions according to the competition's submission requirements.
+Typically, you need to create a CSV file with your predictions.

+    ```python
+    submission = pd.DataFrame({'Id': test_data['Id'], 'Prediction': predictions})
+    submission.to_csv('submission.csv', index=False)
+    ```

+-   **Submitting to Kaggle:**

+    > Upload your submission file to the competition's Submission page.
+Kaggle will evaluate your submission and provide a score based on the competition's evaluation metric.

+    ```markdown
+    1. Go to the competition's Submission page.
+    2. Click on "Submit Predictions".
+    3. Upload your `submission.csv` file.
+    4. Check your score and ranking on the leaderboard.
+    ```

+-   **Improving Your Score:**

+    > Analyze your model's performance and iterate to improve your score.
+You can try different algorithms, feature engineering, and hyperparameter tuning.

+    ```markdown
+    -   Experiment with different models and parameters.
+    -   Use cross-validation to assess model performance.
+    -   Collaborate with other participants to learn new techniques.
     ```